This post may contain affiliate links which may generate a small commission from clicks that result in a purchase.

-So if you notice your potted olive tree is losing it leaves due to over or under watering, don’t stress out.
+So if you notice your potted olive tree is losing its leaves due to over or under-watering, don’t stress out.
 Just resume the right watering requirements for olive trees and keep the tree evenly watered and the leaves will regrow and the tree will recover to its former beauty.

-Now that you know when and how often to water an olive tree in a pot, you can enjoy your lovely olive tree without worry.
-For more tips on growing potted olive trees indoors, you can find here.
+For more tips on growing potted olive trees indoors, you can find them here.

 Join our FACEBOOK group: Olive Tree Growers and Enthusiasts to ask questions, share experiences, and post pictures of your olive trees!